 First, you should never lie to a FSBO.
 For example, don’t try to bait and switch them by saying you may know a buyer interested in their home if you really don’t.
 Be real and honest from the get go.

 The other thing you should never do is try to convince the seller that their ideas are crazy.
-There are many scripts out there that will teach you to convince the FSBO that their opinions don’t make sense and that yours is a much better proposal.
+There are many FSBO scripts out there that will teach you to convince them that their opinions don’t make sense and that yours is a much better proposal.
 Don’t go that route, it won’t pan out for you.

 I’ve found that a value-based approach, where you just try to be the most helpful realtor you can be, is the most successful in the long run.